TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 20/2 Kings 20.19.md

 ---

-Then said Hezekiah unto Isaiah, Good is the word of Jehovah which thou hast spoken.
-He said moreover, Is it not so, if peace and truth shall be in my days?
+Then Hezekiah said to Isaiah, "The word of Yahweh which you have spoken is good."
+He said moreover, "Isn't it so, if peace and truth shall be in my days?"